Lebanon: America's Proxy Front (2023–Present)

 Controversy #6

-AIPAC's $221 million in political spending effectively silenced congressional debate about whether American weapons should be used to invade and destroy a country that posed no threat to the United States.
+AIPAC's $221 million in political spending effectively silenced congressional debate about whether American weapons should be used to invade a country that posed no threat to the United States.

 Legacy & Long-Term Impact